-EOF Promise Award

 Q: What about weekends?
 Will I have to stay on campus?

-A: Students will remain on campus the 1st and 4th weekends.
-The 2nd and 3rd weekend, students will make travel arrangements to leave campus.
+A: Students must remain on campus the 1st and 4th weekends.
+The 2nd and 3rd weekend, students may make travel arrangements to leave campus.
 (Departure time based on student’s class schedule)

 Q: Will I have to room with my summer program roommate during the school year?